gottacatchenall/ms_data_schema_macroecology/manuscript.md

 environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily combined or interfaced.
-Here we propose that we can solve this problem through standardization [@Zimmerman2008NewKno]---developing a living standard such that data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.
+Here we propose that we can solve this problem through standardization [@Zimmerman2008NewKno]---developing a common definition such that data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.